crowdlingo/course/src/speaking/colours.md

 ---
 cname: colours
 title: Colours
-description:
+description: What is your favourite colour?
 cover: false
 ---
 <banner></banner>

 ## Questions

-- What&#39;s your favourite colour?
+- What is your favourite colour?
 - Are there any colours you dislike (Why?)
 - Are colours important to you?
 - Were colours important to you when you were a child?